-Based on the novel by Muriel Spark, “The Prime of Miss Jean Brodie,” which is set in the 1930s, stars Maggie Smith in the title role as a charismatic and totalitarian teacher at a girls school in Edinburgh
+Inspired by the novel by Muriel Spark, “The Prime of Miss Jean Brodie,” which is set in the 1930s, stars Maggie Smith in the title role as a charismatically totalitarian teacher at a girls school in Edinburgh.

-Ronald Neame directed a narrative penned by Jay Presson Allen, based on her stage play as well as on Spark’s novel.
-Vanessa Redgrave played the role on stage in London.
+Ronald Neame directed a narrative penned by Jay Presson Allen, based more on her stage play than on Spark’s novel.
+The scripter has taken several liberties from the rather short novel, which was more introspective and focused more on a student of Miss Brodie than om the teacher.

-Her best and favorite student, Sandy (Pamela Franklin) becomes so much imitative Miss Jean herself that she soon becomes a threat to the teacher.
-It doesn’t help that Sany is determined to seduce Teddy away from her teacher.
+Her best and favorite student, Sandy (Pamela Franklin) becomes so much imitative of Miss Jean herself that she soon turns into a threat to the teacher.
+Sandy ends up playing a Judas role by betraying her teacher and bringing her down; it doesn’t help that Sandy is also determined to seduce Teddy away from Miss Jean.

-The most sober charactrer in the film is Miss mackay (the great Celia Johnson), the dour headmistress who’s critical of Miss jean, realizing the potentially bad influence she might have on the students, and vocalizing her strong disagreement over her imporper instruction methods.
+The most sober character in the film is Miss MacKay (the great Celia Johnson), the dour headmistress who’s critical of Miss jean, realizing the potentially harmful influence she might have on the students, and vocalizing her strong disagreement over her improper instruction methods.

-In the end, Miss Jean loses her position, but not the hearts of her devoted students.
+In the end, Miss Jean loses her position, but not the hearts and minds of her most devoted students.

 Oscar Nominations: 2